ringecosystem/collaboration/grant/README.md

 # 🍻Alternative Fundings Sources

-If your project does not meet the requirements of open-source but does make a positive impact on the development of Darwinia/Crab Network.
+If your project does not meet the requirements of open-source but does make a positive impact on the development of Darwinia ecosystem.
 We encourage you to explore the alternative funding options listed below.
 Please note, however, that you should not seek to fund the same scope of work from multiple sources and that any team found doing so will have its Darwinia Foundation support terminated.

 ## Treasury